 #1 Cervical Cancer Screening

-All Singaporean woman aged 25 years old and above, enjoy subsidised cervical cancer screenings.
-From the age 25 to 29-years old, subsidised screening will be 3 years from the last Papanicolaou test (Pap smear).
-While for age 30-years old and above, subsidised screenings will be every 5 years from the last human papillomavirus (HPV) test.
+All Singaporean women aged 25 years old and above, enjoy subsidised cervical cancer screenings.
+From the age 25 to 29 years old, subsidised screening will be offered 3 years from the last Papanicolaou test (Pap smear).
+While for those aged 30 years old and above, subsidised screenings will be every 5 years from the last human papillomavirus (HPV) test.

 #2 Breast Cancer Screening